Felicia Herman: Career

 Herman worked for a year as an assistant to the director at the Yeshiva University Museum.
 While a doctoral student at Brandeis, she worked part-time at the American Jewish Historical Society, where she created finding aids for the archive's collections related to women.
 As she was completing her dissertation, she accepted a part-time position at the Steinhardt Foundation, working for rabbi Yitz Greenberg.

 In 2005, Herman was appointed executive director of the Natan Fund, a giving circle that supports Jewish and Israeli social innovation.
 She held this role for 16 years.
 While at Natan, she founded Amplifier, a network for Jewish giving circles that was later acquired by the Jewish Federations of North America.
 She became president of Natan in 2021.

-In April 2020, at the start of the COVID-19 pandemic, Herman was seconded to serve as the director of the Aligned Grant Program of the Jewish Community Response and Impact Fund (JCRIF), a coalition of foundations providing emergency support to American Jewish non-profit organizations.
+In April 2020, at the start of the COVID-19 pandemic, Herman was seconded as the director of the Aligned Grant Program of the Jewish Community Response and Impact Fund (JCRIF), a coalition of foundations providing emergency support to American Jewish non-profit organizations.

-As of 2022, Herman serves as the chief operating officer of the Maimonides Fund.
+As of 2022, Herman is the chief operating officer of the Maimonides Fund.
 She is also the managing editor and associate editor of SAPIR: A Journal of Jewish Conversations.

-Herman is the president of the board of the American Jewish Historical Society and serves on the boards of Natan, Sefaria, and the DreamStreet Theatre Company.
+Herman is the president of the board of the American Jewish Historical Society and is on the boards of Natan, Sefaria, and the DreamStreet Theatre Company.
 She is a recipient of the JJ Greenberg Memorial Award from the Jewish Funders Network.
 In 2021, The Jerusalem Post ranked her number 42 on its list of the "Top 50 Most Influential Jews."